 Skip to content

-Online Compressor Privacy Risks
+Online File Compressors Privacy Risks

 By Petr Samokhin

 The compressor was free.
-The page loaded many ad scripts.
+The page loaded ad scripts.
 The upload finished before you read the privacy link.
 Free tools are not free to run: someone pays for storage, bandwidth, and encoding.
 That cost shows up in ads, upsells, and data about what people upload.

 How free sites make money